1. Deadline to Give Preliminary Notice (Notice of Right to Lien)

 2. Deadline to File Claim

-The notice must be recorded within 90 days after completion of project or 90 days after claimant last supplies labor, equipment or material.
+The notice must be recorded within 90 days after completion of project or 90 days after claimant last supplies labor, equipment or material, whichever is earlier.
 However, if the owner records and serves a notice of completion, the claimant must file its lien within 40 days after the notice of completion is recorded.
 Afterwards the notice must be received within 30 days after recording the lien.

 The notice must be received within 90 days after the last date of delivery of materials or last performance of labor.